tacree-bwba/odot-docs/btrs-docs.md

 - endMeasure – The endMeasure for this event based on the lrmType.
 - primary – Boolean value indicating the section is primary.
 - primarySegment.nlfId – Provided when the current segment is secondary.
 This is the nlfId of the primary county route over this section.
-- primarySegment.beginMeasure - The primary route&#39;s beginMeasure correlating to the segment&#39;s beginMeasure
+- primarySegment.beginMeasure – The primary route&#39;s beginMeasure correlating to the segment&#39;s beginMeasure.
-- primarySegment.endMeasure - The primary route&#39;s endMeasure correlating to the segment&#39;s endMeasure
+- primarySegment.endMeasure – The primary route&#39;s endMeasure correlating to the segment&#39;s endMeasure.
-- leave – Boolean value indicating that the end point of this event is adjacent to a discontinuity
+- leave – Boolean value indicating that the end point of this event is adjacent to a discontinuity.
-- reenter – Boolean value indicating that the begin point of this event is adjacent to a discontinuity
+- reenter – Boolean value indicating that the begin point of this event is adjacent to a discontinuity.
-- overlapInverseInd – Boolean value that indicates that the secondary event is digitized in the opposite direction of its corresponding primary
+- overlapInverseInd – Boolean value that indicates that the secondary event is digitized in the opposite direction of its corresponding primary.
-- stl3dBeginNbr– The state LRM begin boundary.
+- stl3dBeginNbr – The state LRM begin boundary.
 This is included when the county LRM is requested for reference.
-- stl3dEndNbr– The state LRM end boundary.
+- stl3dEndNbr – The state LRM end boundary.
 This is included when the county LRM is requested for reference.

 **Event Object Optional Attributes**